jdferreira/data-processing-book/index.md

 ### Objectives:
 - Understand the CSV format
-- Convert between CSV and the Excel format
+- Convert between the Excel format and CSV
+- Understand the meaning of metadata
 - Read CSV files with Python

 ### Input: